-High blood pressure is a risk factor for cognitive decline and dementia.
-Now, researchers are exploring whether blood pressure-lowering medications could be repurposed to treat cognitive decline.
+High blood pressure has been linked to both cognitive decline and dementia.
+Now, researchers are exploring whether drugs that lower your blood pressure could help treat or prevent cognitive decline.

 As we age, we experience an increased risk of developing high blood pressure or hypertension — the leading risk factor for disease in the world.
 Dementia and cognitive decline are among the conditions for which hypertension increases the risk, and researchers are taking a closer look at this link.

 Studies show that high blood pressure can damage the delicate blood vessels that support the brain, hindering their ability to carry oxygen and nutrients to different regions of the brain.
 Over time, this impacts brain function and cognition, sometimes leading to dementia.

 To get hypertension under control, clinicians prescribe medicines that tell blood vessels to relax or that prevent them from constricting.
 Treating high blood pressure, some clinicians noticed an unexpected benefit: cognitive decline seemed to be kept at bay in some patients taking blood pressure-lowering medications.
 But curiously, not all of the patients showed improvements.